massive-oss/MassiveUnit/README.md

 ### Cross Platform

 MUnit has been designed for cross platform Haxe development.
-It currently supports js, swf, as3, neko, c++, java and cs, and the tool chain works on Windows, OSX and Linux
+It currently supports js, swf, as3, neko, c++, java, cs, and python and the tool chain works on Windows, OSX and Linux

 ### Test Metadata